Percolation properties of the classic Sierpinski carpet and sponge: Abstract

 \section{Abstract}

-Iterative construction of a Sierpinski carpet or sponge is regarded as a critical phenomenon analogous to uncorrelated percolation.
-Critical exponents are derived or calculated that are related by equations identical to those obtained from percolation theory.
-Finite-size scaling then gives accurate values for the conductivity of the carpet or sponge at any stage of iteration.
+Iterative construction of a Sierpinski carpet or sponge is shown to be a critical phenomenon analogous to uncorrelated percolation.
+Critical exponents are derived or calculated (by random walks over the carpet or sponge at infinite iteration) that are related by equations identical to those obtained from percolation theory.
+Finite-size scaling then gives accurate values for the scalar transport properties (e.g., effective conductivity) of the carpet or sponge at any stage of iteration.